 - 6 eggs

-- ½ cup plus 1 tablespoon sugar, divided
+- ½ cup (100 g) plus 1 tablespoon (13 g) sugar, divided

-- 1 pound whole-milk ricotta cheese
+- 1 pound (16 ounces/450 g) whole-milk ricotta cheese

-- Whisk the eggs together in a medium bowl.
+Whisk the eggs together in a medium bowl.
 Add ½ cup sugar and lemon zest, and mix.
 Fold in the ricotta.

-Carefully remove the dish from the oven, and evenly scatter the raspberries over the soufflé.
+Carefully remove the dish from the oven, and evenly scatter the berries over the batter.
 Sprinkle with 1 tablespoon sugar and return to the oven.